 These are antiques, anchors from the past, and yet as for now have been placed in the interiors of modern buildings as accents thus recovering elements from our forefathers for generations to come.
 This is one iteration of what is today entitled adaptive reuse.
 Looking back to where our ancestors started and traced the way of living at their time, antiques were of high value and nowadays, likewise, buildings situated in a certain place where its civilization started, where it progressed and turned in time and history represent landmarks in time, in the collective memory of the community in which they reside.
 To these immense importance must be given to the future of the community, for one to still be able to witness the marks of the past.

 “Restoring the old and Reusing for the future”

-Restoring an old structure starts to be taken into consideration by the Government and National Agencies as the immense advantages start to break the surface, we open our minds, we take steps to bring into existence buildings of the past in the attempt to promote conservation of our National Heritage thus reducing urban sprawl together and reshaping the image of the whole, beautifully enriched by history.
+Restoring an old structure starts to be taken into consideration by the Government and National Agencies as the immense advantages start to break the surface, we open our minds, and we take steps to bring into existence buildings of the past in an attempt to promote conservation of our National Heritage thus reducing urban sprawl together and reshaping the image of the whole, beautifully enriched by history.

 More and more companies and corporations disrupt by reusing; they retain, they avoid demolishing.
 Below are some factors that influence this phenomenon:

 - The community`s attention to the site’s social value.

 - Identifying its potential use, the physical damage the site has suffered through recent changes balanced with the potential of future development.
 Studies carried out compare the character of the site and its intended new use.

 - Historical importance and terms of the streetscape.
 The same location can be adapted to the community’s way of living; a different behavior in the past may greatly influence the present.
 The community gives a high value of understanding in the preservation of our heritage.